joakim/bismark/extras.md

 > Because *why not!*

 ## Code

-Code that's enclosed in curly braces `{…}` gets evaluated when the text is rendered.
+Code enclosed in curly braces `{…}` will get evaluated when rendered.

 	The answer is... { 2 * 3 * 7 }!